 The move away from national subsidies should be a long-term positive factor for the Chinese solar industry since the industry should be able to grow in a more predictable manner with more stable profit margins, as opposed to the boom-bust days of the past that were caused by erratic government subsidy policies.

 Without subsidy distortions, the solar industry should be able to more closely match end-user demand, thus eliminating the small and less competitive players that can only compete when there are generous subsidies.
 The current trend should accelerate whereby the solar industry is dominated by large players with the best technology and the lowest production costs.

-In recent years, the Chinese solar market has been buffeted by erratic subsidy policies that previously caused upheaval in the industry.
+By contrast, the Chinese solar market in recent years has been buffeted by erratic subsidy policies that caused upheaval in the industry.
 For example, Chinese solar installs in 2017 soared by 76% to a record high of 53.0 GW as developers took advantage of very generous government subsidies.